 The power of the internet

-I realise now that being labled as a failure at the age of eleven years is really damaging.
+Consequently, I realise now that being labeled as a failure at the age of eleven years is really damaging.
 Through the internet it is now apparent that I am not alone.
-Lots of you out there went through this and I sincerely hope that you found a way to brush it off and find fulfillment.
+Because lots of you out there went through this.
+I sincerely hope that you found a way to brush it off and find fulfillment.